Resource-Adaptive Successive Doubling for Hyperparameter Optimization with Large Datasets on High-Performance Computing Systems: Summary and Outlook

 Another property of \ac{RASDA} is that it progressively scales up the global batch size of the trials as it adds more \acp{GPU} to their training loops.
 This helps them to avoid the degradation in solution quality, which is usually associated with large batch training.
 Remarkably, the approach did enhance the solution quality, aligning with literature findings suggesting that increasing the batch size can match or surpass the effects of learning rate annealing.

 In addition, this study represents the first application of systematic \ac{HPO} to a scientific dataset at the \ac{TB} scale.
 A comparison of the application of \ac{RASDA} on 128 and 1024 \acp{GPU} revealed a significant improvement in model performance.
 Specifically, the larger-scale application identifies a model that is significantly superior in solution quality.
 These results demonstrate the scalability and efficiency of the \ac{RASDA} method, thus paving the way for the application of \ac{HPO} methods on current and future Exascale supercomputers.
+It should be noted, however, that \ac{RASDA} relies heavily on efficient distributed training.
+As such, its full benefits are realized primarily on \ac{HPC} systems equipped with accelerators such as \acp{GPU}.
+On non-accelerated systems or in settings with very limited communication bandwidth, potential inefficiencies may limit performance.

 For future work, the optimal timing for scaling the batch size (through the addition of more \acp{GPU} to the data-parallel training loop) should be investigated more thoroughly.
 Furthermore, the impact of scaling the batch size on various hyperparameters beyond the learning rate (such as the weight decay values) warrants a deeper exploration.